Rahul7434/Architecture-PostgreSQL/README.md

 	-when the transactions is committed or the buffer is full then the “wal_writer” background process will flush all data into the wal segment file.
 	-crash or system failure, the wal files are used to recover committed transactions that may not have been fully written to the main data file.
 	-Default size is 16MB of “wal_buffer” We can Adjust this parameter in the “PostgreSQL.conf” to optimize performance based on workload.
+   {wal buffer size need to be 3% of shared buffer}.
   ```
 - “tem_buffer”:-
   ```